OxfordAbstracts/purescript-graphql-client/README.md

 These will include all errors and extensions in the response, even if a response of the correct type has been returned.

+### Full responses as Json

+If you wish to get the full response as json use the "Json" versions of the query functions

+- `queryJson`
+- `mutationJson`
+- `subscriptionJson`

+These will the raw json returned by the server inside a newtype `GqlResJson` with phanton types for the schema, query and response.
+These can be useful for creating your own abstractions using that require the unchanged json response.

 ### Apollo only features

 With apollo you can make type checked cache updates.
 To see examples of this look at `examples/6-watch-query` and `examples/7-watch-query-optimistic`.
 You can also set many options for queries, mutations and subscriptions using , `queryOpts` , `mutationOpts`, `subscriptionOpts` respectively.